JanSKowalski/Hardware_Acceleration/3_autoencoder/README.md

 Vitis-AI is a possible alternative.
 It's an API built on top of ORT for Xilinx FPGAs.
 It doesn't support xgboost however (as of April 2021), so we work directly with ORT.

-Unfortunately, I (misunderstood)[https://github.com/microsoft/onnxruntime/issues/7350] the purpose of ORT, thinking that the API allowed access to nodes within the ONNX model.
-As a result I don't believe future projects will use ORT.
+Unfortunately, I [misunderstood](https://github.com/microsoft/onnxruntime/issues/7350) the purpose of ORT, thinking that the API allowed access to nodes within the ONNX model.
+As a result I don't believe I will use ORT for future projects.

 Train the autoencoder: export_onnx.py
 Verify onnx model: import_onnx.py, import_onnx.cpp